Dog Plays With A Tennis Ball

 This means that the ligament sustains severe tearing all at once.
 This is actually the least common type of CCL rupture.

-Following an acute rupture, your dog won’t want to bear weight on the affected hind leg.
+Following an acute rupture, your dog won’t want to bear weight on the effected leg.
 The lameness will likely improve over the next several weeks; however, if it suddenly gets worse, it could indicate that the medial meniscus has become damaged.
 At that point, your dog will not return to normal function without some evidence of lameness.

 Chronic Rupture: